tusdotnet/tusdotnet/README.md

 ## Features

-* Runs on both ASP.NET 4.x (using OWIN) and ASP.NET Core
+* Runs on OWIN and ASP.NET Core (on both .NET Framework and .NET Core)
 * Full support for tus 1.0.0 including all major extensions (checksum, concatenation, creation, upload-defer-length, expiration and termination)
 * Fast and reliable
 * Easy to configure